camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/00-overview/00-introduction.html.md

 The Forms SDK greatly simplifies the implementation of task forms.

 The main feature of the Forms SDK is handling of *process variables*.
-You can directly bind Html form controls to process variables:
+You can directly bind HTML form controls to process variables:

 ```html